How Long Is the IVF Process From Start to Finish?

 If your body does not respond as expected to the medication, then the amount of good quality eggs produced can be low or none.
 On the other hand, some women can be overstimulated by fertility medication and experience OHSS (ovarian hyperstimulation syndrome).
 If you encounter either of these issues you may have to abandon the current cycle and possibly start your cycle over again.

 Another method may be used when partners are known carriers or are at high risk of passing on a genetic disease.
-This process is called Pre-implantation Genetic Diagnosis (PGD) and can add weeks on to the process and it can be tough having to wait.
+This process is called Pre-implantation Testing (PGT-M) and can add weeks on to the process and it can be tough having to wait.
 However, if successful, it can remove the risk of a serious disease from one’s offspring.

 Impryl can help increase your chances of successful IVF